 Also, while a short sale may save a buyer money compared to other properties in the area, the property is purchased "as is," which means costly repairs might have to be covered by the buyer.

 Are Short Sale Home Prices Negotiable?

-Both sellers and buyers should also consider using real estate agents who have experience with short sales.
-Sometimes real estate market trends can drive down a home's value over time and have an experienced agent can help manage expectations for an appropriate selling and purchasing price.
+Also, both sellers and buyers should also consider using real estate agents who have experience with short sales.
+Sometimes real estate market trends can drive down a home's value over time, so having an experienced agent can help manage expectations for an appropriate price.

-What Are the Impacts of a Short Sale on Your Credit?
+How Does a Short Sale Affect Your Credit?

-A short sale is considered negative information and it will stay on your credit report for seven years from the original delinquency date of the mortgage.
-If your payments were never late, the mortgage will remain on your credit report seven years from the date it was reported settled or paid.
+This negative item will stay on your credit report for seven years from the original delinquency date of the mortgage.
+If your payments were never late, the short sale will remain on your credit report seven years from the date it was reported settled or paid.

 It's also important to note that a short sale will have a greater impact than other types of settled debts.
 How much it will affect your credit scores will vary based on your overall credit history.
 The National Foundation for Credit Counseling is a good resource if you want to seek the guidance of an expert who can help you understand all your options.

 If you're a homeowner going through the short sale process, it's crucial that you continue to monitor your credit score during and after you close on the home.
 You may not be able to prevent the damage from the short sale, but you can prevent further damage from other potential negative items and fraud.